 In the second season, one of the characters named Kelsey comes out as a lesbian.
 Kelsey is very girly and very much into fashion, which is usually not something that people associate with lesbians.
 That is why I think Kelsey’s coming out is only more important.

-When she does so to her roommate, who seems very surprised, Kelsey not only calls her out for being so oblivious about her sexuality, but essentially she calls out the heteronormative society we live in too.
+When she does so to her roommate, who seems very surprised, Kelsey not only calls her out for being so oblivious about her identity, but essentially she calls out the heteronormative society we live in too.

 - Stranger Things (2016-)